yh-Meng/TSC_ESOINN/README.md

 # TSC_ESOINN
-A time series classification method based Shapelet learning by ESIONN, aims at small-scale time series datasets.
+A time series classification method based on Shapelet learning by ESIONN, aims at small-scale time series datasets.
 At alpha state now, pursuing more improvements!

 # PAPER TO CITE: